Paraffin Wax Bath: Health Benefits, Indication, Contraindication

-Paraffin wax Bath is a white or colorless soft, solid wax used by Physical therapist for treatment of Joint and Muscle pain.
+Paraffin wax Bath is a white or colorless soft, solid wax used by Physical therapists for the treatment of Joint and Muscle pain.
 Wax is made from saturated hydrocarbons.

 ~Paraffin wax bath therapy is an application of the molten paraffin wax on the body part.